 Product with high concentrations of Stevia.
 Contact us for testing options.

 AOAC 2017.16 with modifications

-Samples (defatted if necessary) are digested 4 hours in a manner that simulates the human digestive system with 3 enzymes (pancreatic alpha-amylase, protease, and amyloglucosidase) to remove starch and protein.
+Samples (defatted, if necessary) are digested four hours in a manner that simulates the human digestive system with three enzymes (pancreatic alpha-amylase, protease, and amyloglucosidase) to remove starch and protein.
 Ethanol is added to precipitate high molecular weight soluble dietary fiber.
-The resulting solution is filtered and the residue is dried and weighed.
+The resulting solution is filtered, and the residue is dried and weighed.
 Protein and ash are determined on the residue.
 The filtrate is captured, concentrated, and analyzed via HPLC to determine the value of low molecular weight soluble dietary fiber (LMWSF).